astorfi/TensorFlow-World/docs/neural_network/cnn_classifier.rst

 which will be fed to the network in testing/training phase.
 The images and labels must have placeholders because they are in essence the inputs to the network in training/testing phase.
 The *type* and *shape* of the place holders must be defined as required parameters.
-As can be seen in **line '14'**, the first dimension of the shape argument is set to **None** which allows the place holder to get any dimension.
+The first dimension of the shape argument is set to **None** which allows the place holder to get any dimension.
 The first dimension is the *batch\_size* and is flexible.